 Community and Sacred Space

 Jay Hulme is an award winning transgender performance poet, speaker and educator.
 Jay’s most recent collection of poetry, The Backwater Sermons, details his journey through faith and baptism.
 Jay often goes on “Church Adventures”, seeking out, photographing, and sharing the incredible stories and breathtaking beauty of churches and cathedrals and firmly believes that every church is beautiful and important, regardless of age, architecture, or historical significance, because every church is loved by those who worship there.
 Jay’s talk will feature his exploration of these sacred places of worship and their communities and his poetry.

-Wednesday 8th June at 7.30pm - Community and Charism
+Community and Charism

 Community and Charism is a panel discussion about community, charism and a variety of experiences from both residential and dispersed communities.
 With guest speakers from the Northumbria Community, LCSB, The Community of the Tree of Life and more, we will explore what it means to live as a community inspired by ancient monastic and contemplative spiritual traditions in the 21st century.